harislikic/FIT-RS2-2024-/README.md

 flutter run
 ```

+Adding images in the simulator
+If you want to upload images when creating your ad, add images in the simulator

 ### Using Stripe Keys
 If you want to use your own Stripe keys, run the following command:
 ```sh